huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   Changing this will create a new MapReduce cluster resource.

 * `data_volume_count` - (Optional, Int, ForceNew) Specifies the data disk number of the nodes.
+  The number configuration of each node are as follows:
+  - master_nodes: 1.
+  - analysis_core_nodes: minimum is one and the maximum is subject to the configuration of the corresponding flavor.
+  - streaming_core_nodes: minimum is one and the maximum is subject to the configuration of the corresponding flavor.
+  - analysis_task_nodes: minimum is zero and the maximum is subject to the configuration of the corresponding flavor.
+  - streaming_task_nodes: minimum is zero and the maximum is subject to the configuration of the corresponding flavor.

   Changing this will create a new MapReduce cluster resource.

 ## Attributes Reference